DaliaAsh/my-pokedex/Self-Assesment-Form-week2.md

 ## b.
 What are 2 benefits of using Postman?

-1 - We use Postman to send request to any backend server 2- In order to see if the server works well as it's supposed to do or not .
+1 - We use Postman to send request to any backend server and view the response and the status of that response .
+2- In order to see if the server works well as it's supposed to do or not .

 # 2. Soft Skills

 ## a.
 How can this week’s concept ( Time management ) help you be a better professional?

-Increase the productivity in my career also make
+Increase the productivity in my career also when making prioritization to the tasks , it will help in enhancing the effectiveness of the team

 ## b.
 What’s your main source of procrastination and what’s 1 solution for it?